 The Sweet Smell of Ambergris

-When a whale initially vomits up ambergris, it is soft and has a terrible smell.
-Some marine biologists compare it to scented cow dung.
-But after floating on the salty ocean for about a decade, the substance hardens into a smooth, waxy, usually rounded piece of nostril heaven.
+When a whale initially expels ambergris, it is soft and has a terrible smell.
+Some marine biologists compare it to dried cow dung.
+But after floating on the salty ocean for about a decade, the substance hardens and becomes smooth, waxy and usually rounded.
 The dung smell is gone, replaced by a scent that has been famous for hundreds of years, probably more.
-In addition to its use in the perfume industry, it is said to be an aphrodisiac, a homeopathic remedy, and an excellent flavoring for food.
+The longer it floats, the better the scent.

-Identifying the ambergris is the hard part.
-Most of the time, when people go to an expert with a chunk of a waxy substance they found on a beach, sure they've hit the jackpot, it turn out to be wax or rocks or the petrified remains of an animal.
+Identifying the ambergris is the hard part, especially as it can be found in virtually any coastal area.
+Most of the time, when people go to an expert with a chunk of a waxy substance they found on a beach, sure they've hit the jackpot, it turns out to be wax or rocks or the petrified remains of an animal.

-If the substance passes those tests, the next ones take place in a lab.
+If you really think you have ambergris in your possession, a lab can conclusively perform tests.
 Chemists will test for benzoic acid and cholesterol in the sample.
-If the amounts are indicative of ambergris, it will usually be tentatively confirmed as ambergris at this time, although perfume companies will typically order more chemical tests before purchasing the would-be whale vomit.
-Some experts, though, say that the only test that can absolutely identify ambergris is extensive experience with the look, feel and scent of it.
+If the amounts are indicative of ambergris, it will usually be tentatively confirmed as ambergris, although perfume companies will typically order more chemical tests before purchasing the erstwhile whale product.
+Some experts, though, say that the only way to absolutely identify ambergris is examination by someone who has extensive experience with the look, feel and scent of it.